lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

 # Embedded for Internal
 ## Where does this pattern apply?
--
-This scenario applies to situations where users are working within a small group, collaboration and distribution could be handled within a workspace.
+This scenario applies to situations where users want to embed Power BI dashboards and reports into custom applications, SharePoint Online, Microsoft Teams, or even 3rd party application for internal/organzational consumption.

 ## Type of Questions this Session will Address
 *	What does a embed for my internal organization scenario look like?